Board of Directors

 Lastly, Steve has served as fellow and staff to the Chairman of the US Senate Energy and Natural Resources Committee, and staff advisor to a ranking member of the California State Assembly Resources Committee.

 Dennis has a B.S. in Forest Science from Northern Arizona University.
 He was a pole and sawlog buyer for 17 years, and a Consulting Forester (Possehn Forestry Inc.) until retirement in 2017.
 A Registered Professional Forester, his experience includes all phases of forest management including environmental, wildlife surveys, watershed, forest inventories and appraisals, and archeology.
 He previously served as Chapter Chairman - Associated California Loggers; and on the Boards of California Licensed Forester Assoc., Forest Landowners of California, and Happy Valley Community Foundation.
+He has also served on the regional BLM Resource Advisory Council.
 He is interested in helping landowners reduce their risk of wildfire.

 Richard has lived in Shasta County since 1985 and been residing in the Urban/Wildland interface in Old Shasta for over 30 years.
 He is a physician by trade but has become keenly interested in practicing and promoting fire safe activities during his time living in this environment.
 During this time, he has experienced at least 6 fires impacting his property, including the Carr Fire.